peeje17/Sesame-Street---Childrens-learning/README.md

 </div>

-For the next I will explorer wheter the other variables in the dataset alters the treatment effect as shown in figure 2.
+I will now explore wheter the other variables in the dataset alters the treatment effect as shown in figure 2.

 ```r
 reg_regular2 = lm(postnumb~regular*site+age+sex_new+prenumb+site+setting_new, data=df)